infracost/docs/docs/features/environment_variables.md

 Can be set to `true` to enable the Infracost Dashboard, which provides an easy way of [sharing reports](/docs/features/share_links)

 ### INFRACOST_LOG_LEVEL
 Controls the log verbosity level.
 Can be set to `info` or `warn` in CI/CD systems to reduce noise, or `debug` to troubleshoot.
 Turns off spinners in output.
+Setting this environment variable is the same as using the `--log-level` flag.

 ### INFRACOST_SKIP_UPDATE_CHECK
 Set to `true` to skip the Infracost update check; can be useful in CI/CD systems.
 We regularly add support for new resources so we recommend watching our repo for releases: goto the [repo](https://github.com/infracost/infracost) page, click on the Watch button > select Custom > Releases and click on Apply.
 Be sure to upgrade regularly.